National Core Indicators: The NCI-AD State of the Workforce Survey

-Reports and publications
+NCI Reports and publications

 Data from NCI surveys are aggregated and analyzed in reports produced yearly.
-These data are used to support state efforts to strengthen long term care policy, inform the conduct of quality assurance activities, and compare performance with national norms.
+These data are used to support state efforts to strengthen long-term care policy, inform the conduct of quality assurance activities, and compare performance with national norms.
 Additionally, NCI data have been used as the basis of data briefs on specific areas of interest such as employment, dual diagnosis, self-directed services, and autism spectrum disorders, and the results of analyses of the multi-state dataset have been published in academic research journals and presented at conferences.
 NCI has also been cited as a "Resource on Autism" by NBC News.
 NCI indicators contribute to the calculation of state rankings in United Cerebral Palsy's report The Case for Inclusion.

 Data from the National Core Indicators surveys also provide a rich source of data on demographics, personal characteristics, work status, and services received.
 These data, together with NCI data on outcomes, have been used in many peer-reviewed research articles and presentations.
 NCI data is available to researchers through a data request process.